How We’re Going to Jamaica For FREE Next Year

 My husband and I both earned enough Southwest Points to get the Southwest Companion Pass earlier this year.
 That means that our “companions” fly for free, even when we pay with points.
 We have earned about 250,000 Southwest Rapid Rewards points in the past year or so and currently have around 150,000 left to burn.
 Flying the six of us (myself, Greg, the two kids, and my parents) to Montego Bay is going to cost me approximately 77,800 Rapid Rewards points and $588 in taxes and fees.

 The best way to earn Southwest Rapid Rewards points is to apply for the Southwest Rapid Rewards® Premier Credit Card.
-Currently, you can earn 50,000 Rapid Rewards points for spending $2,000 within three months.
-That’s good for a lot of flights on Southwest, as long as you’re flexible with your dates and locations.
-For more about the Southwest Rapid Rewards Premier Credit Card read here!
+You can earn 50,000 bonus points when you spend $4,000 in the first three months you have the card.
+For reference, 50,000 Rapid Rewards points are often enough for a free trip in the continental U.S. or the Caribbean, as long as you’re flexible with your dates and locations.

 The Final Word